Nigeria Country Commercial Guide

 Opportunities

-The Nigeria National Petroleum Corporation Limited (NNPC) began building 14 medical centers as well as expanding and upgrading two intensive care units (ICU) in the country’s six geopolitical zones.
-The project will cost about $58 million.
 The Nigeria Sovereign Investment Authority (NSIA) is undertaking a phased expansion of its healthcare program which aims to establish several diagnostic centers and interventional cardiology suites across Nigeria which will for the most part be domiciled in existing tertiary healthcare institutions.
-The scope of the expansion includes 22 new modern medical diagnostic centers which will provide modern radiology and pathology services and six cardiac catheterization labs spread over the six geo-political zones of the country.
-Phase one will consist of ten diagnostic centers and two cardiac catheterization labs embedded in tertiary hospitals.
-Phase two will be made up of 12 diagnostic centers and four cardiac catheterization labs embedded in tertiary hospitals.
-The procurement would be done either as an outright purchase or a six-year lease.
+The scope of the expansion includes 22 new modern medical diagnostic centers which will provide modern radiology and pathology services, and six cardiac catheterization labs spread over the six geo-political zones of the country.
+The procurement would be made either as an outright purchase or a six-year lease.

 Most Nigerian hospitals still store patient records manually using traditional paper methods.
 This indicates a good market opportunity for simple and affordable electronic medical record (EMR) systems.
 Medical expertise remains in short supply.
-Therefore, medical training and education services will do well.
+Therefore, there is a market for medical training and education services.
 Prospects are also emerging in hospital administration, management, and consulting services.
 Some innovative Nigerian companies have also identified this opportunity and are moving into the space.

-The COVID-19 pandemic uncovered opportunities for telemedicine.
-In 2020 and 2021, e-health service providers reported a surge in new subscription levels.
-They say more people are turning to telemedicine platforms for medical consultation with doctors to avoid visiting hospitals for fear of getting infected.
-The Nigerian government, which before the pandemic paid little attention to telemedicine, has begun adopting the technology as part of its public health intervention programs.
-E-health professionals foresee a continuing upsurge in demand for telemedicine services after the pandemic, a trend they say could be sustained through persistent user engagement and education on the importance of telemedicine.
-Other companies such as Zipline are developing strategies to overcome the supply chain challenges for medicines and medical supplies.
+The COVID-19 pandemic demonstrated the potential for telemedicine to succeed in Nigeria.
+The GON, which before the pandemic paid little attention to telemedicine, has begun adopting the technology as part of its public health intervention programs.
+E-health professionals foresee a continuing upsurge in demand for telemedicine services, a trend they say could be sustained through persistent user engagement and education on the importance of telemedicine.

 Medical devices and pharmaceutical products must be registered with the NAFDAC before they can be imported into Nigeria.
 This process can be painfully long and rigorous, involving the submission of several documents.
 Product counterfeiting is rampant, and rights enforcement is weak.
-Nigeria is experiencing declining revenues due to large scale oil bunkering and theft, and this is affecting the government’s ability to fund its healthcare procurements and projects that require overseas inputs.
+Nigeria has limited funds for its healthcare procurements and projects that require overseas inputs.
 Therefore, U.S. companies must plan to back their project propositions with financing to be competitive.

 Local Trade Shows